Chethandc2014/swagger-wiki/java-jax-rs.md

 Next, you need to tell jersey how to find the [Resource Listing](Resource-Listing) class--this is done in one of two ways:

+## Method #1
-One: If you use your `web.xml` to declare the packages to scan on startup of jersey, you will have something like this:
+If you use your `web.xml` to declare the packages to scan on startup of jersey, you will have something like this:

 ```xml
   <servlet>